Bhavana

 Select a quiet place with space for about 20 to 30 paces.

 If doing sitting meditation, stand up slowly and mindfully.
 Stand with the body relaxed, keeping the spine erect and feet together.
 The hands may be kept dropping down on the sides or held together in front or the back, whatever is comfortable.
-Keeping the eyes half closed and lightly focused about 10 feet (3 m) on the path, lift one foot slightly, move forward and replace it on the ground: there are three movements involved in walking.
+Keeping the eyes lightly focused about 2 m (6 ft) on the path, lift one foot slightly, move forward and replace it on the ground: there are three movements involved in walking.
 Be aware of the foot lifting, moving forward and coming to rest on the ground, and noting the sensation of the foot touching the ground.
 Now lift the other foot, move forward and replace it on the ground.
 Repeating, continue to move forward.

-When you reach the end of the available walking space, turn around slowly with awareness and continue as before.
+When you reach the end of the available walking space, turn around slowly with mindfulness and continue as before.

 At the start, don't be too concerned about being aware of every movement of the feet.
 Walk normally and slowly at first when learning the technique after which the speed of walking may be increased.